-Gatwick's proposed sustainable transport target is inadequate, misleading and unacceptable.
+Gatwick's proposed sustainable transport target is misleading and unacceptable.
 The increase in passenger numbers the airport is seeking far outweighs the proposed increase in sustainable transport use.
 The airport's proposals would therefore result in a steady and substantial increase in car travel to the airport, with total passengers arriving by car in 2047 almost 40% higher than in 2019.
-The level of investment proposed in road transport and the insufficient proposed increase in public transport is completely at odds with the government's and local Council's plans to decarbonise transport.
-These require net reduction in car travel and a shift to public and active travel instead.
-New routes as well as increased travel on existing public transport routes is required.

 The airport's plans for increasing public transport mode share lack credibility and ambition.
-There should be no increase in the number of passengers accessing the airport by car and no increase in highway trips.
-Instead the airport should be required to reduce the absolute number of passengers accessing the airport by car and the number of highway trips as a condition of any expansion.
-A reduction trajectory should be set, monitored and enforced.
+There should be no increase in the number of passengers arriving at the airport by car.
+Instead the airport should be required to reduce the absolute number of passengers using car transport as a condition of any expansion.

-We comment below on the airport's proposals.
+We comment below on the airport's proposals by mode.